 We have all been inoculated with Christianity, and are never likely to take it seriously now!
 You put some of the virus of some dreadful illness into a man's arm, and there is a little itchiness, some scratchiness, a slight discomfort -- disagreeable, no doubt, but not the fever of the real disease, the turning and the tossing, and the ebbing strength.
 And we have all been inoculated with Christianity, more or less.
 We are on Christ's side, we wish him well, we hope that He will win, and we are even prepared to do something for Him, provided, of course, that He is reasonable, and does not make too much of an upset among our cozy comforts and our customary ways.
 But there is not the passion of zeal, and the burning enthusiasm, and the eagerness of self-sacrifice, of the real faith that changes character and wins the world. --A. J. Gossip, From The Edge of the Crowd

-One of our Wednesday brothers served many years in the Marine Corps.
+From 2004: One of our Wednesday Brothers of Thunder served many years in the Marine Corps.
 He provided us with some fine insights on what discipleship involves by drawing from the model one finds in military basic training.
 (The obvious analogies are worth a separate discussion).

 In reality, Jesus does not usually present Himself to us as the tough Drill Sergeant type--though some of us obviously need that from Him at times.
 If Jesus has our cooperation, His discipleship training program is straightforward, not brutal, kind--but demanding--making sure that we all reach the goal.
 The discipleship training protocol of Jesus is described in John's gospel.